-Sarah is an Accredited Mental Health Social Worker and Health researcher with more than 2 decades experiences working in the Australian allied health community.
-She is a Senior Lecturer, who coordinates the Bachelor of Social Work at UNE.
+Sarah is a Social Worker and Health researcher with more than 2 decades experiences working in the Australian allied health community.
+She is an Associate Professor who is Discipline Lead Social Work at UNE.
 Her teaching interests centre on social work practice, mental health and qualitative research methods.
 She also provides training via the Missing Persons Advocacy Network for people wanting to understand how to respond to families of missing people.

 Sarah’s research interests include identifying, via narrative research methods, the lived experience of people connected with health services, with a particular interest in disability, suicide, grief, trauma and mental health.
 She combines her experience managing state and commonwealth public service agencies in order to deliver findings that offer insight into the health and wellbeing of the Australian community.